 27. Visit Franklin Park Conservatory on Community Day

-Community day takes place the first Sunday of each month.
+Community Day takes place the first Sunday of each month.
 Admission is free for residents of Franklin County and the City of Columbus (with valid ID) during regular operating hours of 10am to 5pm.
-Be sure to register for your tickets in advance!

 28. Stop to smell the roses at Columbus Park of Roses